hestiacp/hestiacp/docs/docs/server-administration/configuration.md

 ## I am not able to login

 For installing dependencies we use Composer.
-As are currently not able to run it under hestia-php version.
+As are currently not able to run it under devcp-php version.
 We install it via /usr/bin/php.
 Make sure proc_open is allowed in the main php version.
-In the future we look in methods to allow install via composer via hestia-php.
+In the future we look in methods to allow install via composer via devcp-php.

 ## Where can I find more information about the config files?